Riverside Spousal Support Attorneys

-When you choose to work with the team at the Law Offices of Catherine A. Schwartz, we will thoroughly investigate all the financial information relevant to your case to ensure the court has complete and accurate financial records for you and your spouse.
+When you choose to work with the team at the Law Offices of Schwartz & Godbey, we will thoroughly investigate all the financial information relevant to your case to ensure the court has complete and accurate financial records for you and your spouse.
 We can also assist with other legal matters pertaining to your alimony agreement, such as your child custody agreement and shared debts from the marriage.

 Collection of Unpaid Alimony

 If you have already reached an alimony agreement with a former spouse and now contend with nonpayment issues, we can help with these matters, too.
 Whenever you reach an alimony agreement with a former spouse following divorce, the court will advise the paying spouse of the date they must begin paying alimony as well as a schedule of required payments.
 Some alimony payments operate on a weekly schedule while others may be biweekly or monthly.
 Unfortunately, a former spouse may decide to simply refuse to pay alimony as required.
 When this happens, the team at the Law Offices of Schwartz & Godbey can help.